 Made it a hat-trick of KLM Open victories in 2011 following wins in the tournament in 2006 and 2009.
-A few weeks earlier he had landed the Irish Open, and the two wins helped him finish tenth in The Race to Dubai.
+A few weeks earlier he had landed the Irish Open, and the two wins helped him finish tenth in the 2011 Race to Dubai standings.
 Arguably the biggest triumph of his career was at the Alfred Dunhill Links Championship in 2009.
 His success at St Andrews took him into the world’s top 50 for the first time and helped him to a career-best eighth in The Race to Dubai.
+Finished outside the top fifty in The Race to Dubai only once in the last six seasons, Dyson ended up 41st in 2014 after another consistent season which saw him finish second at his favourite event, the KLM Open.
 Comes from a family with a rich sporting pedigree.
 His grandfather was a jockey; dad John is a bookmaker and his uncle Terry played in Tottenham’s double-winning team in 1960-61.
-Encouraged to take up golf by his older brother Nick.
-Achieved a scratch handicap by the age of 16.
+Encouraged to take up golf by his older brother Nick, achieved a scratch handicap by the age of 16.
 Runner-up in the English Amateur Championship in 1999 but won the Finnish Amateur title and was a member of the Great Britain and Ireland side which won the Walker Cup at Nairn that year.
 Turned professional in September 1999.
 A promising footballer on the books of York City and Scarborough as a teenager, gained the second card in the Asian PGA Tour School in January 2000 and broke through by claiming three titles on his way to winning the Asian Tour Rookie of the Year, Player of the Year and Order of Merit.